pads/thisispads.me.uk/posts/2025-reflections.md

 In January I made the decision to return to The Economist after 18 months at a health care start-up.
 I've realised that the pace and stress of that job was no longer for me.
 It's been a good decision so far and I've found my feet again.
 I'm lucky to work with very helpful and friendly people and I've been able to gain trust and influence.

 One thing I have been conscious of is falling into the trap of chasing titles.
-I'm working towards becoming a Staff engineer but I know that this will take some time and involve stepping more out of my comfort zone.
+I'm working towards becoming a Staff engineer but I know that this will take some time and involve stepping out of my comfort zone more.
 I need to move forward with patience and continue with a learning and growth mindset.
-I also need to not take on too many things at once!
+I also need to stop taking on too many things at once!

 On the flip side of this, I don't need to put any pressure on myself regarding timescales or even needing to attain this role.
 I am grateful for my already privileged position in life.